KamilleWidgets/LoginForm/README.md

 - uriCreateAccount: string, uri to the create account page
 - textCreateAccount: string, text of the create account link
 - textNewToSite: string, an extra text accompanying the create account link
+- textSubmit: string, the text of the submit button